FlaAI/ywang/_pages/about.md

 # 🔥 News
 - *2026.08*: Reported for duty at CUHK!
 Let's write the new story together ⭐
 - *2026.07*: Graduated from HKUST(GZ)!
 My sincere thanks to everyone for all the help and support, especially to my respected supervisor, Prof. Liu.
 Will always miss the precious two years 😭
-- *2026.07*: One paper benchmarking text-to-audio-video accepted by ACMMM'26.
+- *2026.07*: One paper benchmarking text-to-audio-video accepted by ACMMM'26 as Oral.
 Congratulations to Prof. Liu, Tianxin, and Wentao 🎉
 - *2026.05*: One paper on universal jailbreak of audio language models accepted by ICML'26.
 Many thanks to Prof. Liu, Prof. Wu, Yu, and Zi 🎉
 - *2026.03*: Been awarded the Lizhi Innovative Talent Scholarship!
 My great thanks to HKUST(GZ) Info Hub, Lizhi Group, and Prof. Liu 🙌
 - *2026.03*: One paper on accuracy-robustness trade-off in adversarial training accepted by CVPR'26 as Findings.
 Many thanks to Prof. Hu, Prof. Liu, Prof. Ye, and Zi 🎉
-- *2026.01*: One paper on adversarial fine-tuning of speech foundation models accepted by ICASSP'26.
-Many thanks to Prof. Liu and Prof. Wu 🎉
+- *2026.01*: One paper on adversarial fine-tuning of speech foundation models accepted by ICASSP'26 as Oral.
+Many thanks to Prof. Liu 🎉

 # 📝 Publications